Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following times:

 The best white wine of the summer has arrived.
 Bolognani has been a staple on our list since the day we opened the door.
 It’s everything you want in Pinot Grigio.
 It’s floral with a pretty nose, a juicy middle and the zippy finish.
 It’s an incredibly expressive, refreshing wine that has all the goods– it’s aromatic, crisp and clean.

-The just released 2018 Domaine André Bonhomme Viré-Clessé Vieilles Vignes, crafted by André’s grandson, Aurelien Palthey, is one for the ages, and taking a brilliant page from that Taillevent script.
-Glistening pale yellow-green to the rim, infused with mouth-watering aromas of ripe apple, pear and quince, tinged with anise and bitter honey.
+The 2018 Domaine André Bonhomme Viré-Clessé crafted by André’s grandson, Aurelien Palthey, is nothing short of brilliant.
+Glistening pale yellow-green and infused with mouth-watering aromas of ripe apple, pear and quince, tinged with anise and bitter honey.
 Full-bodied and rich in the mid-palate, yet still wonderfully light on its feet, finishing with textbook Meursaultien cut and vibrancy.
-Drink now if you’re impatient, or lay down for a decade or two.